10 steps to train employees to work with AI: a detailed guide for business

 7. Fewer errors and higher quality.

-8. Examples from large companies show that AI simulators sharply reduce service errors.
-For instance, Bank of America built The Academy platform: employees completed over 1 million simulations, which raised the customer satisfaction index (NPS) by 11 points and cut onboarding time in half.
+8. Examples from major companies show that AI simulators sharply reduce service errors.
+For example, Bank of America created The Academy platform: employees completed more than 1 million simulations, which raised the customer satisfaction index (NPS) by 11 points and cut onboarding time in half.

-9. Over 60% of CIS employers believe AI competencies will be critically important in the next 3–5 years.
+9. More than 60% of CIS employers believe AI skills will be critical over the next 3-5 years.

 10. Microlearning and gamification are becoming everyday practice: such formats increase engagement by 50% and reduce course development costs by up to 50%.